panunu/from-php-to-scala/README.md

 ## Replacing ifs and christmas trees

 TODO: Better title and some nice intro here.
+Intention for this "chapter" is to explore different kind of mechanisms for logical flows.

 ```php
 $result = null;